Cabinet of Barbados: Mia Mottley 2022 Cabinet

+February 25, 2025 Reshuffle

+The Honourable Marsha Caddle, MP and the Honourable Corey Lane, JP, MP both resigned from the Cabinet on January 25, 2025.
+As a consequence, the following changes were made.

+January 2024 Reshuffle

+On January 6, 2024, the Prime Minister announced a Cabinet reshuffle with effect from January 8, 2024.
+The most notable change in the make up of Ministers comes with the resignation of Dr. Sonia Browne, MP.
+The details of the few changes are outlined below.

 October 2022 Reshuffle

 On October 22, 2022, the Prime Minister announced the following changes to the Ministers with effect from October 26, 2022.
 Mr. Corey Lane is the only person to receive a promotion, moving from Parliamentary Secretary to Minister.

 The Mia Mottley Cabinet

 The below table is the original list of Ministers with effect from January 24, 2022 to October 26, 2022.